HusenjanDev/Quartz/content/Documents/0017 Microsoft Defender XDR Implementing Monitoring Highly Privileged Accounts.md

 title: "Microsoft Defender XDR: Implementing Monitoring Highly Privileged Accounts"
 created: 2025-10-20
 modified: 2025-10-20
-description: "Advanced Hunting in Microsoft Defender XDR enables us to create custom detection rules to create alerts when a specific set of actions occurs.
-In this article I'll go through creating custom detection rules to monitor highly privileged accounts."
+description: "Advanced Hunting in Microsoft Defender XDR enables us to create custom detection rules which we can use to monitor highly privileged accounts such as executives accounts and service accounts in our enterprise."
-keywords: ["Microsoft Defender", "Microsoft Defender for Endpoint", "Onboarding Microsoft Defender to 1000 Devices"]
+keywords: ["Microsoft Defender", "Microsoft Defender for Endpoint", "Microsoft Defender XDR", "Onboarding Microsoft Defender to 1000 Devices"]
 tags: ["Microsoft Defender XDR", "KQL"]
 draft: false
 ---